 Eric is an assistant professor at the Beedie School of Business at Simon Fraser University.
 He serves as academic lead from SFU to the Canadian International Resources and Development Institute.
 He researches how less developed countries can build more thriving and inclusive private sectors, and how international actors can play a positive role in creating successful societies.
 Eric is also an advisor to the Liberia program of the International Growth Centre in London, serves on the advisory group of the Center for Global Development in Washington, and is a member of the Centre for International Policy Studies study group on Canada’s sustainable development policy in Ottawa.
 He has set up and directed the International Growth Centre’s Liberia program, served as economic advisor to the President of Liberia, supported host government teams negotiating concession agreements, consulted to the NGO Conservation International on low-carbon development and to the US Government’s Millennium Challenge Corporation on foreign aid projects, and worked with the Refugee Law Project in Uganda.
 Eric earned his A.B. and Ph.D. in economics at Harvard.

 Alexandra oversees our day-to-day operations and financial planning and administration.
 She has been with the Embedding Project since its initial formation and has contributed to the development of the embedding framework, conducted data analysis and synthesis, and produced assessment reports for over two dozen leading global companies.

 Rylan manages the activities of our Community of Practices exploring aspects of Contextualised Strategy-making.
-He conducts research, develops resources, and provides contextual strategy development support for our members.
+He conducts research, develops resources, and provides contextual strategy development support for our partners.
 Rylan has a degree in Environmental Biotechnology and Masters in Business Administration (MBA).
 Rylan joins our team with over 10 years of corporate freshwater consulting and international project management experience.

 Brandon manages the activities of our Community of Practice on Governance Strategy-making.
 He conducts research, manages databases, and develops and curates tools and resources for embedding sustainability.
 Brandon has a degree in History and recently completed his Masters in Business Administration (MBA).